Every day, healthcare providers encounter and grapple with an array of legal and regulatory challenges.

-- The role of the legal system in health care delivery: the framework
+- The role of the legal system in healthcare delivery

 Who Should Take This Program:

-- Physicians, nurses and other licensed medical professionals
+- Physicians, nurses, nurse practitioners and other licensed medical professionals

-- Representatives from hospitals, psychiatric facilities, long term care facilities, CCACs, and community service provider agencies
+- Representatives from hospitals, psychiatric facilities, long-term care facilities, LHIN’s and community service provider agencies

-- Privacy officers, security officers and compliance officers for health care institutions
+- Privacy offiers, security officers and compliance officers for healthcare institutions

 - Patient representatives

 - Health law practitioners

 - Government and public policy advisors

 - Trevor Hall, Vice President, Healthcare Safety and Risk Management, HIROC